chanced/caps/README.md

 ## Customizing the `Converter`

-### Creating isolated `caps.StdConverter` instances
+### Creating isolated `caps.ConverterImpl` instances

-You can pass a new instance of `caps.StdConverter` with a new set of `caps.Replacement`.
+You can pass a new instance of `caps.ConverterImpl` with a new set of `caps.Replacement`.

 ```go